SM Lanang: Planning and construction

 SM Prime Holdings developed SM Lanang, a Philippine-based shopping center management firm.
 In 2008, SM Prime Holdings bought 10 hectares out of the 40-hectare property of Lanang Golf and Country Club from Dakudao and Sons for the mall.
 SM Prime Holdings saw potential in the upscale northern sections of the city.
 The mall was to be an SM City Mall, a shopping mall with SM Store, SM Supermarket or SM Hypermarket and SM Cinemas together with retail shops, and it was scheduled to open in 2011.
 The management planned that the mall would be bigger than SM City Davao, the first SM Mall in Mindanao.
 This original plan would have generated over 1,000 jobs.
 Moreover, local people unofficially named the mall as SM North Davao.
 Officers of SM Prime Holdings requested anonymity because they could not discuss project details.
 The administration planned to start the mall project in January 2010.
 However, the management moved the start to 2011, together with SM City General Santos.

 Tenant partners, retailers, food chains, service centers and merchants attended the tenant's preview of SM Lanang on March 22, 2012.
 SM Prime Holdings announced the mall's name as SM Lanang Premier.
 Point Design, Inc. designed the mall.
 G&W Architects was the Architect of Record; NGCB was the General Contractor; D.A.
 Abcede and Associates was the Project Manager; Edge its Cinema Designer; Abesamis-Guerrero was the SMX Convention Center Designer, (Note: SMX Convention Center and Trade Hall do have the same functions but do not have the same branding and both are managed by SMX Convention Specialist Corporation (SMX Corp.) under SM Hotels and Conventions Corporation.) and HBO+EMTB was the Cyberzone designer.

 In 2023, the mall was renamed to SM Lanang as part of a rebrand of Premier SM malls that don't carry the said branding.

 Opening

 SM Lanang Premier's second logo from 2022 to 2023.

 Eight days before it opened, SM Lanang had 160 out of 273 stores occupied.
 The mall opened to the public on September 28, 2012.
 Its operating hours are from 10:00 am until 9:00 pm A sellout crowd filled the mall during its opening, causing motorists and commuters trouble as they got stuck in heavy traffic along Jose P. Laurel Avenue.
 At the time it opened, the mall's occupancy rate was 91%.

 Expansion

-There are plans to expand the mall that is set to begin around 2026.
+There are plans to expand the mall that is set to begin around 2026, starting at the right side of the mall between the existing structure and SMDC's upcoming Lane Residences..